 Note: For high intensity aurora start with iso 400 to 800 and for low intensity, aurora start with iso 800 and go up to 3200 if the aurora is faint.
 When doing so, keep checking the quality of your image for any evident noise.

-Also, depending on the situation and time available, you can switch on high iso noise reduction, low light noise reduction or long exposure noise reduction (whichever is applicable to your camera model), and please be aware these processes can consume a lot of processing time once an image is taken and cause delays between exposures.
+Also, depending on the situation and time available, you can switch on high iso noise reduction, low light noise reduction or long exposure noise reduction (whichever is applicable to your camera model), and please be aware these processes can consume a lot of processing time once long exposures are taken and cause delays between exposures.
 For time-lapse photography, definitely switch these settings off.

-It is best to have iso within 1600 on a crop sensor camera and within 3200 on a full frame camera for best results.
+It is best to have iso within 1600 on a crop sensor camera and within 3200 on full frame cameras for the best results.
 Remember, all cameras are different – so experiment in advance and choose the iso values that are best for night sky photography.
 If you have to go for high iso values to get the shot, then definitely go for it.

-7. Shutter Speed: Depending on your aperture, iso values and intensity + speed of the aurora, you can adjust your shutter speed from 5 to 30 seconds.
+7. Shutter Speed: Depending on your aperture, iso values and intensity + speed of the aurora, you can adjust your shutter speeds from 5 to 30 seconds.
 You need to have a balance between good exposure and capturing the details in the aurora as sometimes the auroral lights can move faster and sometimes they can be a slow moving aurora.

 If you need intricate details of the curtains, you will need to have the right shutter speed (exposure).
 Sometimes a one second or five seconds exposure gives the best images.